 • Pin a ½” strip of cardboard on top of the hairline while the unit is wet, and allow it to dry overnight.
 This will make it easier to style the hair back away from your hair line.

 So there you have a list of tips to help your lace front look sensational.
-And we all know, when you’re lace front looks sensational, you look sensational.
+And we all know, when your lace front looks amazing, you look amazing.
 Isn’t that what everyone wants?